pranigopu/pranigopu.github.io/docs/seeking-the-essentials/nature-of-value.md

 _Hence, in essence and ultimately, hypocrisy destroys efficacy._

----

-**NOTE**: Even if you try to pretend or forcefully value things whose value you have contradicted and left contradicted, you would rely not on an internalised, self-driven value-judgement mechanism (which is sustainable) but a willpower-based approach that constantly fights against the self-driven mechanism you have internalised already; willpower is not unlimited nor is it omnipotent, which means the latter approach is not sustainable and is bound to fail.
-Even if it does not fail in a narrower context, it is — by the brute-force nature of the approach — a drain on your efficacy in life as a whole, since your capacity to push yourself is limited, precious and does not replenish automatically or indefinitely.
+**NOTE**: _Even if you try to pretend or forcefully value things whose value you have contradicted and left contradicted, you would rely not on an internalised, self-driven value-judgement mechanism (which is sustainable) but a willpower-based approach that constantly fights against the self-driven mechanism you have internalised already; willpower is not unlimited nor is it omnipotent, which means the latter approach is not sustainable and is bound to fail.
+Even if it does not fail in a narrower context, it is — by the brute-force nature of the approach — a drain on your efficacy in life as a whole, since your capacity to push yourself is limited, precious and does not replenish automatically or indefinitely._

----

 ### Re-integrating contradicted values
 Just as in the case of contradicting truth in general, correcting a contradiction in value requires the acceptance of the contradiction and a correction of its effects (in thought and action).
 The concrete course of action required can vary from just accepting and learning from your faults to seeking forgiveness, making amends or even atoning for one’s faults.
 Guilt and regret can often be appropriate, and if they are, they are constructive since they instil in you the desire to learn from and correct your faults and the consequences of your ill-actions.
 Note that not feeling guilt or regret for something you know to be objectively wrong is not a good thing; you are not "spared" from the consequences of your actions.
 In fact, it indicates something worse, namely that your internal mechanism is not able to orient itself toward your values and thus toward your life, which means it is objectively deficient.
 Such deficiency is indicative of a degraded or destroyed sense of self-value and value for one’s own life.